-- Students who bully are officially warned to stop offending. - The student demonstrating bullying behaviour may be excluded from the playground at break and/or play times for a period of time deemed appropriate. - Students may be placed on an individual behaviour management plan and are required to 'check in' with an appropriate member of staff. - If a student does not stop bullying, after been officially warned, an "in school" or "out of school" suspension is considered.
+- Students are officially warned to stop offending. - The student demonstrating inapproriate behaviour may be excluded from the playground at break and/or play times for a period of time deemed appropriate. - Students may be placed on an individual behaviour management plan and are required to 'check in' with an appropriate member of staff. - If a student continues after been officially warned, an "in school" or "out of school" suspension is considered.